microsoft/AdaptiveCards/specs/elements/ActionSet.md

 #### Icon above text buttons

 Icon above text buttons should be rendered something like below.
 Prefer to mimick the native button styles on the platform rather than replicating anything seen below.
-The only requirement is that the text from `Action.Title` must be displayed in the button, and the `Action.iconUrl` must be displayed above the text.
+The only requirement is that the text from `Action.Title` must be displayed in the button, and the `Action.icon` must be displayed above the text.

 ![img](https://user-images.githubusercontent.com/13246069/30493475-153a4d50-99f9-11e7-83d6-1cd3c476e504.png)

 #### Icon left of text buttons

 Icon left of text buttons should be rendered something like below.
 Prefer to mimick the native button styles on the platform rather than replicating anything seen below.
-The only requirement is that the text from `Action.Title` must be displayed in the button, and the `Action.iconUrl` must be displayed to the left of the text.
+The only requirement is that the text from `Action.Title` must be displayed in the button, and the `Action.icon` must be displayed to the left of the text.
 Notice how not all buttons might have an icon, but with this style, it ensures that the height of all buttons remains consistent.

 ![img](assets/ActionSet/IconLeftOfTitle.PNG)

+#### Tinting icons

+If `icon.tint` is set to true, change the RGB values of all pixels to the value in `hostConfig.actions.iconTint`.
+If that isn't specified, use the color value of `default` for text.

+If the host config color tint value has an alpha channel, for each pixel, multiply the pixel's original alpha channel by the host's tint color alpha channel.
+For example, if an image's pixel alpha channel is 240 and the host's alpha channel is 245, then the alpha channel should become 230.6.

 ### Orientation and alignment of buttons